6.0 quake causes minor damage in northeastern Taiwan

-TAIPEI, Taiwan (AP) — A magnitude 6.0 earthquake has caused minor damage in northeastern Taiwan.
+TAIPEI, Taiwan (AP) — A magnitude 6.0 earthquake caused minor damage in northeastern Taiwan early on Thursday morning as the island braced for the arrival of a severe typhoon.

 Taiwan’s earthquake monitoring bureau said the quake struck 5:28 a.m.
-Thursday in the Pacific Ocean about 36 kilometers (22 miles) southeast of the city of Ilan.
+Thursday in the Pacific Ocean about 36 kilometers (22 miles) southeast of the city of Yilan.
 The epicenter was about 22.5 kilometers (14 miles) beneath sea level.

-Television reports showed goods knocked off grocery store shelves and slight structural damage to buildings.
+Television reports showed goods knocked off grocery store shelves and slight structural damage to buildings and the quake was felt mildly in the capital Taipei, also in the island’s north.

 No injuries or deaths have been reported.